 Senior Age for Cats

-Most cats reach senior status between 10 and 12 years of age.
-Larger cat breeds may maintain their vitality longer, with some not considered senior until 15 years or older.
-Indoor cats typically live longer than outdoor cats, which affects when age-related health changes begin.
+Most cats reach senior status between 10 and 12 years of age, according to the AVMA¹.
+Indoor cats typically live longer than outdoor cats, which can affect when age-related health changes begin.

 Common Health Conditions in Older Pets

-Senior pets develop health issues that younger animals rarely face.
-Understanding these conditions helps pet parents prepare financially and recognize early warning signs.
+Senior pets can develop health issues that younger animals rarely face.
+According to the AVMA¹, cancer causes death in approximately 50% of dogs and 33% of cats over age 10.
+Understanding these conditions can help pet parents prepare financially.

 Health Conditions in Senior Dogs

 Back problems affect many senior dogs, particularly breeds with long spines like Dachshunds.
-Intervertebral disc disease (IVDD) surgery can exceed $10,000, making insurance coverage potentially life-saving for affected pets.
+Intervertebral disc disease (IVDD) surgery can cost $5,000 to $12,000², making insurance coverage potentially valuable for affected pets.

 Health Conditions in Senior Cats

-Kidney disease affects an estimated 30-40% of cats over age 10.
-Managing this chronic condition requires regular blood work, prescription diets, and sometimes fluid therapy throughout the cat's remaining years.
+Kidney disease affects many senior cats.
+Managing this chronic condition can require regular blood work, prescription diets, and sometimes fluid therapy throughout the cat’s remaining years.

-What Does Pet Insurance Cover for Older Pets?
+What Can Pet Insurance Help Cover for Older Pets?

-Pet insurance for senior animals covers the same conditions as policies for younger pets, with one important exception: pre-existing conditions.
+Pet insurance for senior animals can help cover the same conditions as policies for younger pets, with one important exception: pre-existing conditions.

-Spot Pet Insurance accident and illness plans help cover:
+Spot Pet Insurance accident and illness plans can help cover eligible expenses for:

 New illnesses diagnosed after enrollment and waiting periods